 It is the school allocated to take children for the geographical area within which your address falls.
 It is likely to be the school nearest to your home address but this will not always be the case.
 There is no guarantee you will be allocated a place at your catchment school.
 Copies of catchment area maps, if required are available from the LA, or can be viewed in schools.
-To find the catchment school for a postcode visit this web page Search for a School Catchment by Postcode (opens in a new window)

-In the event of a school catchment area change being approved, pupils who would still have a sibling connection (see below for definition) at the time of admission and who are living at the same address in the previous catchment area for a school, (but not within the revised catchment area), at the time the change was approved will be considered as living within the catchment area.
+In the event of a school catchment area change being approved, pupils who would still have a sibling connection (see below for definition) at the time of admission and who are living at the same address in the previous catchment area for a school, (but not within the revised catchment area), at the time the change was approved will be considered as living within the catchment Area.